AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ## Development Status :open_book:

-We have started to design and configure the PolkaAirdrops GPT, as you can see in the screenshots showed above and the project Github page.
+We have started to design and configure the PolkaAirdrops GPT, as you can see in the screenshots shown above and the project GitHub page.
-In addition, ongoing work have been also performed in defining the overall architecture of the PolkaAirdrop platform in detail, as you can see in this proposal.
+In addition, ongoing work has been also performed in defining the overall architecture of the PolkaAirdrop platform in detail, as you can see in this proposal.